camunda/camunda-docs-manual/content/installation/camunda-bpm-rpa-bridge.md

 menu:
   main:
-    name: "Camunda BPM RPA Bridge"
+    name: "Camunda Platform RPA Bridge"
     identifier: "installation-camunda-bpm-rpa-bridge"
     parent: "installation-guide"
     pre: ""
 ---

-This page describes the steps to orchestrate and execute RPA bots from Camunda BPM using the Camunda BPM RPA Bridge.
+This page describes the steps to orchestrate and execute RPA bots from Camunda Platform using the Camunda Platform RPA Bridge.

 {{< enterprise >}}
   Please note that the RPA bridge is only available as enterprise edition.